|About UBS||UBS Themes||UBSi||News||Give Us Feedback|

 Code of Ethics

-Lehigh University’s Purchasing Department staff endorses principles identified in the National Association of Educational Procurement (NAEP) Code of Ethics, as well as the University’s own policy on conflict of interest.
+Purchasing staff endorses principles identified in the National Association of Educational Procurement (NAEP) Code of Ethics, as well as the University’s own policy on conflict of interest.

 Making the Initial Contact with the University

-Making the initial contact with the appropriate Purchasing buyer is a critical first step to successfully participating in the University procurement process.
+Making the initial contact with Purchasing is a critical first step to successfully participating in the University procurement process.
 If you are unsure of who to contact, phone Purchasing’s main number at 610-758-3840.
-All suppliers are expected, as a courtesy, to make appointments to meet with purchasing department and other University personnel.
+All suppliers are expected, as a courtesy, to make appointments to meet with Purchasing and other University personnel.
 “Cold calling” is not an acceptable practice.

 Supplier Registration Process

 Thank you for your interest in doing business with Lehigh University.
 Purchasing Services strives to include new vendors in potential business opportunities when appropriate.
-This decision is based on many factors, and submission of initial contact information and literature does not guarantee future business or inclusion in bidding events.
+This decision is based on many factors, and submission of initial contact information and literature does not guarantee future business or inclusion in competitive selection events.
 Your company information can be emailed to firstname.lastname@example.org and will be kept on file.
 Should there be a potential fit, we will reach out to you at that time.
-Thank you.

-It is also important to review Lehigh University’s purchase order terms and conditions, as your response to the Supplier Information Questionnaire will be considered as an awareness and acceptance of our purchase order terms and conditions.
-These terms can be viewed Here
+It is also important to review Lehigh’s purchase order terms and conditions.
+These terms can be viewed on the Purchasing website.

-The Purchasing Department is authorized to negotiate and issue University-wide contracts that will provide the University with “best value-lowest total cost” arrangements for goods and services acquired from external suppliers.
-Please be aware that all contracts/agreements must be signed by authorized University personnel, and accompanied by a purchase order.
+Purchasing is authorized to negotiate and issue University-wide contracts that will provide the University with “best value-lowest total cost” arrangements for goods and services acquired from external suppliers.
+Please be aware that all contracts/agreements must be signed by authorized University personnel, and accompanied by a PO.
 In negotiating contracts, Purchasing considers not only the supplier’s line item pricing for goods and services, but also considers:

 - Ability to provide the necessary quality of goods and services